Analytic, Differentiable and Measurable Diagonalizations in Symmetric Lie Algebras: Main Results

 In particular it must hold that

 \end{lemma}

 \begin{proof} The first statement follows from a simple computation.
 Recall that $(U^{-1})'=-U^{-1}U'U^{-1}$.
 Then

-Conveniently, the two terms on the right hand side respect the orthogonal splitting of $\mf p$ into kernel and image of $\ad_\rho$, since $[\rho,\Ad_U(\lambda')]=\Ad_U([\lambda,\lambda'])=0$, which proves the second statement.
+Conveniently, the two terms on the right-hand side respect the orthogonal splitting of $\mf p$ into kernel and image of $\ad_\rho$, since $[\rho,\Ad_U(\lambda')]=\Ad_U([\lambda,\lambda'])=0$, which proves the second statement.
 For the last equality we used Lemma~\ref{lemma:equivariance}~\eqref{it:equiv-proj}. \end{proof}

 Lemma~\ref{lemma:differentiably-diagonalizable} already tells us much about the structure of differentiable paths $\rho:I\to\mf p$, however it has some problems.
 It might seem that given $\rho$, we can find $U$ by solving a differential equation obtained from~\eqref{eq:diff-U}, and then we can determine $\lambda$ by solving~\eqref{eq:diff-lambda}.
 Unfortunately, even if $\rho$ is $C^\infty$, there might not exist a diagonalizing function $U$ which is continuous, see Example~\ref{ex:no-cont-diag}.
-Another problem is that in general the right hand side of~\eqref{eq:diff-lambda} need not lie in $\mf a$.
-Nevertheless, in Proposition~\ref{prop:deriv-of-projected-path} we will show that if $\rho$ is differentiable at a point, then $\lambda$ can also be chosen differentiable at that point, and Formula~\eqref{eq:diff-lambda} will return in a slightly modified form.
-Formula~\eqref{eq:diff-U} will return in Section~\ref{sec:analytic} where the much stronger condition of $\rho$ being real analytic will guarantee that the solution $U$ exists (and is itself real analytic).
-Similarly in Proposition~\ref{prop:Ck-regular} we will use Formula~\eqref{eq:diff-U} to show that for regular $C^k$ paths we can find a $C^k$ diagonalization.
+Another problem is that in general the right-hand side of~\eqref{eq:diff-lambda} need not lie in $\mf a$.
+Nevertheless, in Proposition~\ref{prop:deriv-of-projected-path} we will show that if $\rho$ is differentiable at a point, then $\lambda$ can also be chosen differentiable at that point, and~\eqref{eq:diff-lambda} will return in a slightly modified form.
+Eq.~\eqref{eq:diff-U} will return in Section~\ref{sec:analytic} where the much stronger condition of $\rho$ being real analytic will guarantee that the solution $U$ exists (and is itself real analytic).
+Similarly in Proposition~\ref{prop:Ck-regular} we will use~\eqref{eq:diff-U} to show that for regular $C^k$ paths we can find a $C^k$ diagonalization.

 Before we can prove the main results of this section we need to introduce some technical tools.
 For a point $x\in\mf p$ we denote by $K_x$ the stabilizer (also called isotropy subgroup) of $x$ in $K$.
 Similarly for $y\in\mf a$ we write $W_y$ for the stabilizer of $y$ in $W$.
 With this we can define a number of quotient spaces.
 The details of the following facts can be found in Appendix~\ref{app:sym-quotients}.